lamminhthien/quick-search-code-and-file/instruction.md

 # Enhancement 2
 For search pattern, let don't search on some file or folder which is ignore by .gitignore Skip search on NodeModules

+# Enhancement 3
+Instead of show everything in terminal, let default export to Markdown file and show the path of this file, also for the file name, let include the search keywords and the root folder search location